AgarwalConsulting/datadog-training/docs/slides.md

 When a monitor enters an **alert** or **warning** state, it can trigger the automatic **creation of an incident** with a predefined severity level.

 ---
+class: center, middle

 ### **Datadog Incident Management Module**

-Datadog includes a first-class **Incident Management** module, similar to PagerDuty or Opsgenie, with:
+Datadog includes a first-class **Incident Management** module, similar to PagerDuty or Opsgenie.

+---

 #### 🔍 **Key Features**